FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 7. Rename the folder you uploaded to `bedrock_level` by clicking on the 3 dots on the end and selecting "rename".

 8. (Re)start the server.

+## Downloading your world:

+1. Log in to the [Dashboard](https://client.falixnodes.net/).

+2. Within your server list, choose a server.

+3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
+Make sure your server is turned off, if not click on the "**Stop**{: .red }" button to the top right of the console.

+4. In the navigation menu, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

+5. Open the `worlds` folder.

+6. Download the folder called `bedrock_level`.